 In 2005 Cimflex recycled 100 tons of plastic a month.
 By 2010 the monthly volume was 300 tons.

 Fusabond® resins are modified polymers that help bond dissimilar polymers used in toughened, filled and blended compounds.

 While most Fusabond® applications are in industrial goods, certain grades, like the one used by Cimplast, help compatibilize polyethylene-based recycle streams, creating added performance potential and value for post-consumer package recycling programs.

 A Sustainability Award-Winning Collaboration

 Brazil is the world leader in safe disposal of used agricultural chemical containers and packaging with a 95% collection rate.
 Now it is also leading the way in agricultural chemical container recycling.
 Cimplast’s use of Fusabond® is a proven example of the value partnering to make the entire manufacturing chain a virtuous cycle brings.

 In 2010, DuPont received Brazil’s Premio ECO Award in the Sustainability in Products for its role in this virtuous cycle.

 “It is a great honor to be recognized not only for the environmental impact of this recycling program, but for the science behind it,” said DuPont Latin America President Eduardo W. Wanick.
 “Multilayer containers pose a great recycling challenge due to the variety of plastic materials used in the construction.”

 “Innovative programs such as these evolve when the entire value chain is engaged.
-Dow is uniquely focused across the value chain allowing us to introduce customized solutions based on our holistic view of global food production,” continued Wanick.
+DuPont is uniquely focused across the value chain allowing us to introduce customized solutions based on our holistic view of global food production,” continued Wanick.
 “Reducing the negative effects on the environment requires collaborative innovation throughout the value chain focused on a common goal of a sustainable future.”